SimonFJ20/articles/langdev/array_based_language.md

 const c = a(5); // "b is five";
 const c = a(3); // "b is not five";
 ```
-Typescript provides the same construct for types, in what they call Conditional Types.[9]
+Typescript provides the same construct for types, in what they call [Conditional Types](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html).
 ```ts
 type A<B extends number> =
     B extends 5